April 21, 2016

 Whether you're working as a corrections officer, a forensic investigator or a court system case manager, completing an advanced degree shows employers and supervisors that not only are you equipped with the skills and knowledge to take on greater responsibility in the workplace, but you also have the drive and dedication to pursue an education that goes above and beyond your basic job description.

 After decades of serving as an officer with the Manchester Police Department in New Hampshire, Dr. Jeff Czarnec, is now the associate dean of faculty of Criminal Justice and Social Sciences for SNHU's College of Online and Continuing Education.
-With years of experience in the field, Czarnec is a major component in ensuring that the university's online criminal justice program is steeped in the skills and knowledge that students need to be successful after graduation.
-He earned a master's degree himself while simultaneously working as a police officer and has seen the benefits both in his own life and in the lives of the students who enroll in SNHU's online programs.
+He earned a master's degree himself while simultaneously working as a police officer and has seen the benefits both in his own life and in the lives of his students.

 "Having a graduate-level degree allows one to be more nimble in response," Czarnec said.
 "When you talk about preparation in the form of education, what we want to do is create better thinkers; more open-minded thinkers in these specific areas."

 In addition to being equipped with knowledge of the most up-to-date best practices and theories in the field, putting in the time and effort to pursue a master's gives you an edge over the competition when you're applying for a new job or promotion.
 While an undergraduate degree may have previously set someone apart in this area of employment, a master's degree is the new standard that's needed to show that you're a cut above the rest and willing to go the extra mile.